 Bio in Brief

 I’m husband to Katrina and father to five.
 Part-time poet and former dog owner (long live Nacho!)
 I strive for faithful engagement as a husband, father, friend, worker, and citizen.
-Firmly embedded in mid-life, I recently stepped into a doctoral program at McMaster Divinity College, which has enhanced my appreciation for early mornings and dark roast coffee.
+My vocational travels have visited engineering, church administration and ministry, and recently the realm of technology.
+Firmly embedded in mid-life, I balance my left-brained day job with writing and reflection on God’s presence in the commonplace – which I find is best done with a sizeable cup of French-pressed coffee.

 A bit more…